olumpeter/web-projects/72-css-layout/l-responsive-design/3-responsive-typography/README.md

 that kicks in at 480px viewport width or less, but the device is saying it is 980px wide, that user will not see your narrow screen layout.

-**So you should always include the viewport meta tag in the head of your
+**So you should always include the viewport meta tag in the head of your documents.**

 ## How you can access this live website